johnportiz14/johnportiz14.github.io/_talks/conferences_posters/2017-improvingEstimates-agu.md

 collection: talks
 type: "Conference Talk"
 permalink: /talks/2017-improvingEstimates-agu
-venue: "Session: H52A Advances in Hydrological Characterization of Flow and Transport in Fractured Media: Numerical and Experimental Observations II"
 date: 2017-12-01
+#location: "City, State"
+#venue: "Name of Conference/Meeting"
+#section: "specific section of the conference/meeting"
+location: "New Orleans, LA"
-location: "AGU 2017 Fall Meeting, New Orleans, LA"
+venue: "AGU 2017 Fall Meeting"
+section: "Session: H52A Advances in Hydrological Characterization of Flow and Transport in Fractured Media: Numerical and Experimental Observations II"
 ---

 <!-- This is a description of your conference proceedings talk, note the different field in type.
 You can put anything in this field. -->